MuhtasimTanmoy/notebook/Protocols/XMPP.md

 - Like HTTP, XMPP is a client-server protocol, but it differs from HTTP by allowing either side to send data to the other asynchronously.
 - XMPP connections are long lived, and data is pushed instead of pulled.
 - Not invented here syndrome do not fall in.
-- MPP is an awful and heavyweight protocol (streaming XML?;).
+- XMPP is an awful and heavyweight protocol (streaming XML?;).
 It's spec is so big that there is no complete implementation of it.
 The most complete and most scalable implementation is ejabberd.
 - XMPP is essentially a streaming protocol that makes it possible to exchange XML fragments between any two network endpoints.